turbo-src/chrome-extension/cypress/readme.md

 ### The ext spec does not show the extension DOM:
 Hit run tests again button a couple of times in the Cypress spec window.
 Ensure nothing else is running on port 5001.

+# Use
+Be aware that while the Turbosrc web extension interfaces with code hosts, GitHub, to inject elements into the DOM, when running the tests, the DOM is not GitHub, but a Cypress.js test browser, with an iframe rendering the GitHub DOM.
+So when querying the DOM a helper function querySelectorAllFrames() is used instead of document.querySelectorAll, so that regardless of being in production, development, or a testing environment, the nodes you are trying to select and manipulate will be selected if they are in the document or in an iframe within the document.